Last Updated: February 8, 2026

 Before choosing any platform, verify you can export your customer list and job history to Excel or CSV format.
 Some free platforms make exporting difficult or impossible, essentially holding your data hostage to prevent you from switching to competitors.

+According to discussions on Contractor Talk forum (January 2026), Joist allows full customer and invoice export to CSV; Yardbook allows customer export but invoice history export is limited; Jobber provides comprehensive export of all data types; and some lesser-known free platforms offer no export functionality at all.
 Test the export function before you commit significant customer data to any platform.
-If you can’t easily get your data out, you’re not using free software—you’re renting access to your own business information.
+If you cannot easily get your data out, you are not using free software — you are renting access to your own business information.

 The Feature Creep Upsell

-By Year 3, you’ve invested two years entering customer data, creating templates, and learning the platform.
+By Year 3, you have invested two years entering customer data, creating templates, and learning the platform.
 Switching to a competitor means starting over.
-So you upgrade, even though $99/month feels expensive compared to the free version you’ve been using.
+So you upgrade, even though $99/month feels expensive compared to the free version you have been using.
+This is not a scam — it is how freemium business models work.
+Just understand that “free” often means “free until you depend on it.”

 Which Budget Software Should Solo Contractors Actually Buy?